7 Essential General Teradata Tuning Tips

 5. Final test your Changes on the Target System

-We can test many tuning aspects on any system, but we can only try specific details on the target system.
-The target system may surprise you with different execution plans and bottlenecks, such as I/O or CPU bound.
+Various tuning aspects can be tested on any system, but specific details can only be attempted on the target system.
+The target system may offer unexpected execution plans and bottlenecks, including I/O or CPU limitations.

 6. Never use Execution Times alone to estimate your Improvements